luanasakai/luanasakai/README.md

 I’m passionate about technology and always eager to learn, explore, and develop new skills.
 My goal is to keep growing as a developer, contributing to meaningful projects, and sharing knowledge along the way.

-> ⭒₊ ⊹🌕₊ ⊹⭑ *E nem entendo aquilo que entendo: pois estou infinitamente maior do que eu mesma, e não me alcanço.*
+> ⭒₊ ⊹🌕₊ ⊹⭑ *E nem entendo aquilo que entendo: pois estou infinitamente maior do que eu mesma, e não me alcanço. - Clarice Lispector.*

 ---